elenaeccher/SPANUMBRA_shared/Code/README.md

+Analysis were obtained using R (write here R version - it is written at first when you open R in your console).
+Results were printed in an html file (`Analysis_Code.hmtl`).

+The list of packages needed to run the code, also in bibtex format, in the file `Reference_list.bib`.

 # Information about all analysis

 Please be aware that the results mentioned in this paper represent only **a part of the experiments conducted**.
 It took considerable time to create experiments suitable for various populations and to capture implicit measures.
 For comprehensive information on the experiments conducted and the results for each group, please refer to the folder named `All_Analyses`.
 Here is a brief overview of the experiments performed with each group: